milosolutions/mlog/README.md

 ## Enabling and disabling Sentry support ## {#enable-disable-sentry}

 Sentry support is not enabled by default.
-Please follow instructions in milolog.pri to enable it, or look it up in our examples (example-sentry-basic and example-sentry-full).
+Please follow instructions in mlog.pri to enable it, or look it up in our examples (example-sentry-basic and example-sentry-full).

 It is enough to add this line to your .pro file: